rajnish8869/rajnish8869/README.md

 Actively contributed to core teams at Respirer Living Sciences and IntelliFlow.

-Provided mentorship to a team of 10, fostering professional development.
+Provided mentorship to a team, fostering professional development.

 Specialized in Full Stack Web Development through a program at "The University of Hong Kong."